zbakin/Udacity_Self_Driving_ML/README.md

 ### Improve on the reference - add augmentations and update optimiser
 #### Config file was updated: [pipeline_v2.config](https://github.com/zbakin/Udacity_Self_Driving_ML/blob/main/experiments/optimisations/pipeline_v2.config)

+When building a ML algorithm, the idea is to create a model which would be suited for real world task.
+Due to this, it's vital to have a wide dataset which includes the images from different environment scenarious.
+Such scenarious vary with weather conditions, day time, night time, season of the year.
+Therefore, there is technique, where one applies augmentation on image data, to simulate those environments in our training dataset.
+This way, the model will generalise well and will not overfit.

 By experimenting with the model and it's losses, figured out that following improvements make huge impact on accuracy and precision of the model.
 Augmentations used: